-Note: VBA macro message boxes are not shown in the web client when Internet Explorer is used.
+Note: Message boxes of VBA macros are not shown in the zenon Web Client if Internet Explorer is used as a web browser.

-VSTA: zenon Web Server and zenon Web Client support different versions of VSTA.
+▶ VSTA: zenon Web Server and zenon Web Client support different versions of VSTA.

 In general, zenon Web Client supports VSTA, with the exception of: